 #4 Wheelchair Ramps

-A wheelchair will significantly change how you use your home, starting at the front door.
-A chair lift or elevator for interior stairs can also help you keep using the entirety of your home, even if it’s two storeys.
+A wheelchair will significantly change how you use your home, starting at the front door. consider visiting homelift.com for a range of chair lifts or elevators for interior stairs, that can also help you keep using the entirety of your home, even if it’s two storeys.

 #5 Kitchen Countertops